AlteriaX/WuWa-Configs/README.md

 - **Do I need to redownload config every game patch?**
 Game patch does not reset Engine.ini to default.
-If you run into issues, just grab the latest version of the config as I update it from time to time.
+If you run into issues, just grab the latest version of the config.

 - **Can I change in-game settings?**
 Yes, it won't override any of the changes done through Engine.ini.

 - **Character shadows suddenly missing / low texture quality.**
 Switch to another Graphics Quality Preset then back to the same one, you can customize the settings after.

-- **How do I reset the ini files back to default?**
-Just delete the ini files, launching the game will create a new one.

 </details>

 <details>
-<summary>Launch Options</summary>
+<summary>Launch Options (Optional)</summary>
 <pre>
 ; For Steam just add to launch options in properties -SkipSplash Skip intro videos